-ARCH 211 | MATERIALS AND METHODS OF CONSTRUCTION (3-0-3)
+ARCH 211 | MATERIALS AND METHODS OF CONSTRUCTION (3-0-3) Prerequisite: ARCH 101 | F, and upon demand

 This course introduces students to the role of architectural technology in the design process.
 Building materials and methods of construction are studied.
 Students become aware of the appropriate application and performance of construction materials, components, and assemblies.
 Students acquire the knowledge to make competent choices with regards to building materials and assembly techniques.